canonigod/chat-app/README.md

 ## Deliverying your code

-Please send a .zip file with your entire project to your recruiting coordinator at Guild.
+Please send a .zip file with your entire project to your recruiting coordinator at Guild (don't forget to delete the `node_modules` to reduce file size).

 ## Reviewers